Car Culture

 The S2000 uses a close-ratio six-speed manual gearbox designed to keep the engine within its narrow, high-revving power band between shifts.
 Ratios are tight enough that experienced drivers can maintain VTEC engagement through an entire sequence of acceleration.

-Power reaches the rear wheels through a Torsen limited-slip differential, which distributes torque mechanically based on resistance at each wheel.
-Under hard cornering or aggressive exits, this keeps traction predictable and reduces the snap oversteer that an open differential would produce.
+Power reaches the rear wheels through a limited-slip differential.
+The unit distributes torque mechanically based on resistance at each wheel, keeping traction predictable under hard cornering and reducing the snap oversteer that an open differential would produce on aggressive exits.

 Chassis and Handling